nippur72/PolymerTS/README.md

 # PolymerTS

-This repo allows you to use Polymer v1.0 from TypeScript.

-I have NOT published it on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) yet.
+Write Polymer 1.0 elements as TypeScript @decorated classes!

+Note: this repo is not yet published on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).

-To use it, just get the file `polymer.ts` and include in your TypeScript project.
+To use PolymerTS, just get the file `polymer.ts` and include in your TypeScript project.

-If you find bugs or want to improve it, just send a pull request.

-To run the very small example contained in the repo, clone it and install Polymer:
+To run the very small example contained in this repo, clone it and install Polymer:

 - manually: extract .zip file into `bower_components` folder
 - or more easily via bower: `bower update`

 Then open in Visual Studio and run the project.

+If you find bugs or want to improve it, just send a pull request.

 # Supported features